I tried reading Hermes Agent's self-improving from the code

 the system prompt -- this preserves the prefix cache for the entire session.

-In other words, memory can be read not as "a place to remember everything," but as a place to keep small stable premises and preferences that will remain effective from the next session onward.
+In other words, memory can be read not as "a place to remember everything," but as a place to keep small, stable premises and preferences that remain effective in subsequent sessions.

-On the other hand, session search is the layer for searching past logs.
-The opening of session_search_tool.py states that it uses a SQLite session DB and FTS5 index and returns actual messages without any LLM calls.
+Session search, on the other hand, is the past log search layer.
+The opening of session_search_tool.py states that it uses a SQLite session DB and FTS5 index to return actual messages without LLM calls.

 Source: hermes-agent/tools/session_search_tool.py L21-L23